HOW TO MASTER YOUR SOCIAL MEDIA CONTENT CREATION in 2026

 Maybe each week follows a similar framework or you swap out a few of the content ideas each week.
 Perhaps you choose one day of the week that always features a particular type of post that your audience can look forward to.

-Look for opportunities to direct users to your website without sounding too salesy.
-Promote content that will provide them value.
-Deciding what you’ll post is just the first step.
+Look for opportunities to direct users to your website.
+Share content that will provide your audience value while positioning you as an expert.
+Deciding what youāll post is just the first step.
 The second step is creating the content.

 How often should you post on social?

-Choose one day of the week that always features a particular type of post that your audience can look forward to.
+TIP: Choose one day of the week that always features a particular type of post that your audience can look forward to.

 HOW TO REPURPOSE CONTENT

 The best way to avoid content creation ruts is to repurpose content.
-If you keep a blog on your website—which you most definitely should—you can easily turn one blog topic into 5+ posts on social media.
+If you keep a blog on your websiteāwhich you most definitely shouldāyou can easily turn one blog topic into 5+ posts on social media.
 Here's how one single blog can be repurposed:

 share a carousel post that leverages the copy from your blog